 In 2013, more than 10 years after his beginnings, Soso is still there, and he is as depressed as ever.
 Armed as always with his spleen, his contemplative kind of rap, and his desolated soundscapes, the Canadian made his music cross the Atlantic ocean, this very good album being released jointly by Enedmik Music, and a Clermont-Ferrand label, confirming France's long love story with him.

 # 104. NECRO - I Need Drugs (2000)

-This was some easy formula, Non-Phixion's producer was proposing in 2000, with his outrageous horrorcore and his funny recycling of old tracks from LL Cool J or Dionne Warwick.
-But it was also very good to listen to this regressive kind of rap, to its surge of bile, gore, sex, drugs and sacrilegeous lyrics, in the heyday of this so boring conscious hip-hop, the underground was sometimes synonym with.
+This is some easy formula, Necro uses in 2000, with his outrageous horrorcore and his funny recycling of old songs from LL Cool J or Dionne Warwick.
+Nonetheless, it is good to listen to such regressive kind of rap and its surge of bile, gore, sex, drugs and sacrilegious lyrics, in the heyday of the boring conscious hip-hop, underground rap is sometimes and mistakenly associated with.